-Employment 2018 Liechtenstein Abroad LCCI industrial companies (number of employees) 10'411 58'071 Liechtenstein banks (FTE employees) 2'064 3'800
+Employment (2016) Liechtenstein Abroad LCCI industrial companies (number of employees) 9,981 49,981 Liechtenstein banks (FTE employees) 2,313 2,307

 LCCI employment: foreign branches, majority-owned or under management control of LCCI industrial companies.

-Data source: LCCI (Statistics Report), FMA (Liechtenstein Financial Market), approximation of employment abroad for banks (Liechtenstein Institute).
+Data source: LCCI (Statistics Report), FMA (Liechtenstein Financial Market).

-Liechtenstein companies create jobs not only in Liechtenstein, but increasingly also abroad: In 2000, Liechtenstein's large industrial companies employed a total of 24'134 people abroad.
-Compared to the domestic employment of 7'971 at that time, this corresponded to a foreign share of 75%, which rose to 85% by 2018.
-The number of employees working abroad for LCCI industrial companies increased strongly in recent years to an amount of 58'071 in 2018 (2017: 53'443).
-In terms of full-time equivalents, the Liechtenstein banks are estimated to have approximately 3'800 employees working abroad (2'064 in Liechtenstein).
+Liechtenstein companies create jobs not only in Liechtenstein, but increasingly also abroad: In 2000, Liechtenstein's large industrial companies employed a total of 24,134 people abroad.
+Compared to the domestic employment of 7,971 at that time, this corresponded to a foreign share of 75%, which rose to 83% by 2016.
+In 2007, Liechtenstein banks had 2,035 employees abroad (compared to 1,946 in Liechtenstein); in 2016 this figure was 2,307 (2,313 in Liechtenstein).